-Tool steels contain varying amounts of cobalt, molybdenum, tungsten, and vanadium that make them extremely hard, durable, and heat resistant.
+Tool steels contain varying amounts of cobalt, molybdenum, tungsten, and vanadium which make them extremely hard, durable, and heat resistant.
 These steels are ideal for making metal tools (hence their name) and are ideal for drilling, cutting, and stamping.

-Why Use Steel?
+Why use Steel?

 By now, you should have a solid idea of what steel is and how it's made, but here comes the big question: why do we use it?